puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 Finally, we will add a `notify` parameter pointing to our service resource.
 This will ensure that the server package is managed before the service, and that any updates to the package will trigger a restart of the service.
+Your class should look like the example below, with the conditional statement to manage your server packages included at the end.

 ```puppet
 class pasture (